Emem Isong: Early life and education

 Emem, who is the first child in her family of 4 children, was born on 5 September and is from Ikono Local Government Area of Akwa Ibom State in Nigeria.
 She obtained a Bachelor of Arts degree in Theater Arts from the University of Calabar.
-Isong obtained a diploma in computer science from the Computer Science Institute (NCR).
+Isong further obtained a diploma in computer science from the Computer Science Institute (NCR).
+In 2024, she earned a doctorate degree in Film and Media Arts from the University of the Creative Arts, United Kingdom.

 Career

-Emem Isong’s career in filmmaking began in 1994 when she wrote the script and co-produced the movie Jezebel.
+Emem Isong's career in filmmaking began in 1994 when she wrote the script and co-produced the movie Jezebel.
 Her very first solo production was for the movie Breaking Point (1996).
 She then went on to work with Remmy Jez for eight years as a producer of his movies.
 This relationship lasted till 2008 when she decided to end their working relationship.
 It was at this time that she co-produced the movie Reloaded (2008).

 She has written or produced films such as Reloaded, Breaking Point, She Devil, A Minute To Midnight, Play Boy, Private Sin, Master Stroke, Rumours, Shattered Illusion, Promise Me Forever and Emotional Crack (2003) (screenplay), the latter of which was screened at the African Film Festival in New York City.
 She has also become known primarily for Yoruba language pictures and is a dominant figure in that industry.

 The movies Emem Isong has been involved in are also noteworthy for being the launching grounds for various Nollywood talents including Stephanie Okereke, Dakore Egbuson among others.

-In 2014 Isong directed her first feature film Champagne, which had its premiere at the Silverbird Galleria in Victoria Island, Lagos.
+In 2014, Isong directed her first feature film Champagne, which had its premiere at the Silverbird Galleria in Victoria Island, Lagos.

-In August 2015 she released the film Code of Silence, her second directed feature film which she also produced, working with the Royal Arts Academy and Nollywood Workshop, an international NGO that aims to encourage change in the society through the use of movies.
+In August 2015, she released the film Code of Silence, her second directed feature film which she also produced, working with the Royal Arts Academy and Nollywood Workshop, an international NGO that aims to encourage change in the society through the use of movies.

 The film, which deals with rape in Nigeria, stars Makida Moka, Patience Ozokwor, Ini Edo, and Omoni Oboli.

-Emem Isong’s expertise in the movie industry has also allowed her to be chosen as a speaker in the Afrinolly masterclass series and also as a judge for the MTN Afrinolly short film completion in 2013.
+Emem Isong's expertise in the movie industry has also allowed her to be chosen as a speaker in the Afrinolly masterclass series and also as a judge for the MTN Afrinolly short film completion in 2013.
 In her movies Emem Isong attempts above all to thrill the audience.